opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 OGC Web Map Service Interface Standard (WMS): The WMS standard is a long standing and arguably the most well known and utilized OGC standard.

-more appropriate when working with client applications that only support classic OGC Web Services.
-Note as well that WFS adopts the Geography Markup Language (GML) as a default data format.
-In contrast, OGC API - Features includes recommendations to support HTML and GeoJSON as encodings, where practical.
-Implementations of OGC API - Features may also optionally support GML, as well as other vector formats.

 ### Overview of Resources

 **OGC API - Maps - Part 1: Core** defines the resources listed in the following table.